brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 Lovely isn't it?
 We need to take the JSON object for "user_prompts" and define it as a Flink database table (kafka topic) with nested rows.
 To get a JSON object out of the Flink SQL database table we need to process the all nested rows and use the JSON_OBJECT sql function.
 At this point you should be asking the question what happens when the schema changes.
 If done correctly you can update the Flink table as the kafka topic schema is updated.
 But you may need to update your json object sql statements to keep in sync.
 We will discuss this topic in detail in a future github.
 For now you know how to convert JSON to String and String to JSON.
 Strings to JSON object requires some data modeling and proper DDL to get it correct in a Flink SQL table.
 Its worth the effort if you are using Flink SQL to process your data as it gives you many advantages, exacting control, proper datatypes and schema governance making work with the connector architecture a breeze.
 It is much easier to update a single table definition than it is to rewrite multiple batch ETL jobs in multiple environments each with its own point to point data integration.

 Now we will call the model through flink SQL and insert the answers.
+Which one works?

 ```